You are leaving Lundbeck.com/US

 Parkinson's disease overview

-Parkinson’s disease is a long-term and progressive brain disease that most commonly affects those over the age of 60.1 People with Parkinson’s disease have difficulty controlling their body movements, and symptoms become worse as the condition progresses.
-Ultimately, Parkinson’s disease impairs the individual’s ability to function in daily life situations.1
+Parkinson’s disease is a long-term and progressive brain disease that most commonly affects those over the age of 60.1 People living with Parkinson’s disease have difficulty controlling their body movements, and symptoms become worse as the disease progresses, which impairs the ability to function in daily life situations.1

-The symptoms of Parkinson’s disease result from a loss of neurons in the brain that affect movement control, as well as other areas, such as mood, sleep and thought.
-The exact cause of the neuron loss is still unknown, but it is believed to involve a combination of genetic, environmental and ageing factors.1
+The symptoms of Parkinson’s disease result from a loss of neurons in the brain that affect movement control, as well as other areas, such as mood, sleep and cognition.
+The exact cause of the neuron loss is still unknown, but it is believed to involve a combination of genetic, environmental and aging factors.1

 Symptoms of Parkinson's disease